jkeohan/scatterplot-workshop/README.md

 ![d3-tooltip](http://res.cloudinary.com/jkeohan/image/upload/v1518555150/Screen_Shot_2018-02-13_at_3.45.45_PM_yada2o.png)

 Since recreating the above design would add additional time to the tutorial, the following [CodePen](https://codepen.io/pen/?editors=0100) has been provided with all the required HTML\CSS.
-It does however require some editing to be dynamic and show the info specific to that element.
+It will however require some editing to be dynamic and show the info specific to that element.

 Let's first use the below static html to get a tooltip up and running and then we will refactor to make it dynamic.